input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * Canonical CBOR is required for all payloads and manifests.
   CIDs MUST be CIDv1; CID arrays must contain canonical representations.
+* SMT hashing MUST be BLAKE3-256 exactly as specified; mixing hash functions will produce incompatible roots and proofs.

 ## Extensibility